gerner/autodevstats/README.md

 your dev process and how developer engagement relates to different aspects of that process.
 To do that we look at:

+* The number of bytes of code in each langauges (as per GitHub languages API)
 * The number of open/closed issues
 * The number of open/closed/merged pull requests
 * How long pull requests last from open to close/merge